BOX-MIN/PhysicsEngineAndLevelEditor/README.md

 Hold space and use the arrow keys to move the ball manually.
 Press the '1' key to bring up the shader settings menu.

+For the Level Editor, run LE_main.py.
+Controls are in the project outline.

 **Go here for more information on the project:**

 [PROJECT OUTLINE AND TODO](TODO_AND_OUTLINE.txt)